Descent 3: Development

 Descent 3 is the first project developed by Outrage Entertainment.
 The company was founded when Parallax Software, creators of previous Descent games, decided to split in two: Outrage Entertainment and Volition.
 Volition would focus on creating the combat space simulator FreeSpace games, while Outrage would continue with the Descent series.
 Development on Descent 3 began in November 1996 with a team of eight people.
+The developers worked to incorporate a number of ideas they had for the original Descent which they were unable to realize for that game due to the limitations of time and the technology that was then available.
 According to programmer Jason Leighton, one of the major problems during the game's development cycle was a lack of direction and control.
-He explained that the team had "no code reviews, no art reviews, [and] no way of saying, 'This is bad and we should be going in a different direction'".
-This "anarchistic" development environment worked for Descent and Descent II because they were developed by small groups that worked closely together and often in the same room.
-However, as Outrage started to grow from eight people to almost 20 by the end of the project, the developers did not introduce enough management to control the process.
-As Leighton recalls: "We literally had to build the team and company at the same time we started production on the game".
+He explained that the team had "No code reviews, no art reviews, [and] no way of saying, 'This is bad and we should be going in a different direction.'"
+This lack of oversight and authority worked for Descent and Descent II because they were developed by small groups that worked closely together and often in the same room.
+However, as Outrage grew from eight people to almost 20 by the end of the project, the developers did not introduce enough management to control the process.
+Leighton recalled having to build the team and company while starting work on the game.

-Originally, Descent 3 was intended to support both a software and a hardware renderer, implying that the rendering process of the game could take place either in the CPU or dedicated hardware like a video card, but about six months after starting development, the team decided to go with a hardware-only renderer because it allowed them to create "visually stunning" graphics and maintain a solid frame rate without worrying about the limitations imposed by the software renderer.
+Originally, Descent 3 was intended to support both a software and a hardware renderer, implying that the rendering process of the game could take place either in the CPU or dedicated hardware like a video card, but about six months after starting development, the team decided to go with a hardware-only renderer because it allowed them to create impressive graphics and maintain a solid frame rate without worrying about the limitations imposed by the software renderer.
 This was a difficult decision since the team had to scrap many tools and software rendering technology that were already developed.
 In addition, computers with hardware acceleration were not common at the time the decision was made.
-As the developers noted: "We knew just by looking at our progress on the game under acceleration that we had a beautiful looking game with all the latest technologies — but would anyone actually be able to play it?"
-Fortunately, as development progressed, hardware acceleration became more popular with each passing year.
+The developers stated: "We knew just by looking at our progress on the game under acceleration that we had a beautiful looking game with all the latest technologies — but would anyone actually be able to play it?"
+As development progressed, hardware acceleration became more popular.
 The game natively supports the Direct3D, Glide and OpenGL rendering APIs for graphics, and the A3D and DirectSound3D technologies for sound.